 Stretford Grammar School’s RE Department is successful and highly experienced, staffed by a specialist team and is the Leading RE Department for Trafford Local Authority.
-We offer EdExcel GCSE Religious Studies as well as an A Level in Religious Studies focused on Philosophy and Ethics provided by WJEC.
+We offer Eduqas GCSE Religious Studies as well as an A Level in Religious Studies focused on Philosophy, Ethics and Islam offered by Eduqas.

 Meet the team:

 Mrs. R. Lea Curriculum Leader for RE

 Mr. I. Nicholson Teacher of RE / Assistant Headteacher